 However, if the three murders were indeed self-styled sacrificial offerings to Satan, the details of sexual torment and prolonged torture do follow a certain logic.
 “In addition to satisfying sadistic urges,” psychologist Gail Feldman writes in her study of ritualized abuse, “torture is [used] to force the victim to a maximum state of emotional arousal, where it is believed that the greatest amount of life force is extracted at the moment of death.”

 Throughout the investigation, police heard numerous references to the Freetown State Forest.
 This is where most of the group’s activity was centered.
-The forest has its own dark history, serving as the location to a number of violent crimes and tragic events over the years.
-Some say that the five-thousand acre reservation is cursed land.
+The forest has its own dark history, serving as the location for a number of violent crimes and tragic events over the years.
+Some say that the five-thousand-acre reservation is cursed land.
 It’s also known to be a hotbed of paranormal activity.
 Perhaps this is what draws occultists to meet here under the cover of darkness.

 While searching the forest for clues relating to the three murders, police discovered an abandoned shack where it was claimed the group held orgies and prepared for their ritual activities.
 A number of “cult-related items” were discovered at the site, but no evidence that could be tied to any of the crimes.
 Gatherings were held deeper in the forest around “the altar” – a large, flat stone slab, where torch-lit ceremonies were performed over the bodies of naked prostitutes and animals were bled-out in Satan’s honor.

 Robin Murphy’s lawyer convinced the court that his young client had been under the powerful influence of the Satanic cult at the time of the Marsden murder, allowing her to plea to the lesser charge of second-degree murder in exchange for her testimony against her co-defendants.
 Additionally, the immunity deal she struck up with the District Attorney’s office held and she received no additional charges in connection with the Levesque or Raposa killings.
 Murphy received a life sentence with the possibility of parole.
 After spending twenty-four years behind bars she was released on June 10, 2004.
 However, she violated her parole conditions and was returned to prison seven years later.
-She is currently serving her time in a maximum security prison in Framingham, Massachusetts, and will be eligible for a new parole hearing in March 2017.
+She is currently serving her time in a maximum-security prison in Framingham, Massachusetts.

 The case against Carl Davis fell apart completely.
 He never stood trial for his alleged role in the abduction and ritual slaughter of Karen Marsden.
 However, the following year he was arrested for assaulting Sonny Sparda with a deadly weapon.
 According to a statement made by Carl Drew on his personal blog, Davis beat the three-month pregnant Sparda and stabbed her in the head with a knife because she had information implicating both him and Robin Murphy (and absolving Drew) in Marsden’s murder.
 He served seven years and is now free.